-Achieving work and life balance in the midst of a family crisis is not always easy,for instance, for people working in hospitals.
+Achieving work and life balance in the midst of a family crisis is not always easy, for instance, for people working in hospitals.
 Under normal circumstances, it is already challenging to deal with both with enough time and zeal.
 What more with the added pressures of a personal difficulty?

 Yet, it is essential to find a way to deal with everything to sustain your energy, well-being, relationships, and profession.

 Inform your peers and supervisor about your situation.
-Explain what is going on and why you may need to take time off or have a family leave.
+Explain what is going on and why you may need to take time off or have family leave.
 You do not need to tell them every little personal detail – just enough for them to understand the severity of this problem and why it demands your immediate attention.

-2. Work efficiently
+2. Work Efficiently

-Be extremely focused in using your time appropriately.
+Be extremely focused on using your time appropriately.
 If it is time to work, put all your effort and attention into it.
 Perform your duties as quickly and efficiently as possible, finish it, and move on to family matters.

 Again, dedicate all your energies in handling your family crisis and do not let work distract you at this time.
 Do one thing at a time and do it well.